 - Training resources

-- Office Applications (Word, Excel, PowerPoint, etc.), OneDrive (cloud storage), Teams (communications platform, e.g. video for instruction), and OneNote (information gathering/collaboration platform)
+- Office Applications (Word, Excel, PowerPoint, etc.), OneDrive (cloud storage), Teams (communications platform, e.g. collaboration with colleagues, synchronous instruction), and OneNote (information gathering/collaboration platform)

 - Microsoft 365 frequently asked questions

 - Go to Adobe.com and sign in with your CCNY email credentials (@ccny.cuny.edu)

 - Click on Company or School Account and enter your CCNY email credentials again.

 - Click on Creative Cloud and on view All your apps